 Which One Holds More Weight?

-While getting pre-qualified offers you a starting point to know what house you can begin looking at in terms of price, getting pre-approved is more specific to the type of mortgage you can attain and if your lender will approve you for the loan.
-Of the two, pre-approval offers you more information that you can use during your shopping period.
+Getting pre-qualified offers you a starting point to know what price range your new house should be in.
+Getting pre-approved is more specific to the type of mortgage you can get.
+It will also tell you if your lender will approve you for the loan.
+Of the two, pre-approval offers you more information that you can use when you’re looking for a new house.

 Which One Is More Attractive to Sellers?

-Getting pre-qualified is more for your information and holds no attraction to the seller.
+A pre-qualification is more for your information.
+It does nothing for the seller.
 The last thing sellers want to deal with is accepting an offer only to find the buyers can’t get their mortgage approved.
 This is why getting pre-approved is more attractive than pre-qualified.
-Pre-approval is the next best thing to being able to pay with cash, which gives you a big advantage over buyers who didn’t obtain one.
+Pre-approval is the next best thing to being able to pay with cash.
+This gives you a big advantage over buyers who didn’t get one.

-The path to buying a home is stressful, so it pays to understand real estate and mortgage language and how it relates back to your situation.
+The path to buying a home is stressful.
+It pays to understand real estate and mortgage language and how it relates back to your situation.
 Start with a pre-qualification.
-If it looks good and you decide you are going to move forward in the buying process, go ahead and obtain a pre-approval.
-This extra step requires a little more work on your part, but it will benefit you during your negotiation with the sellers and may even be the thing that tips the negotiations in your favor!
+If it looks good and you are going to move forward in the buying process, go ahead and get a pre-approval.
+This extra step requires a little more work on your part, but it will benefit you during your negotiation with the sellers.
+Who knows, it may even be the thing that tips the negotiations in your favor!